As a foreigner living in Geneva, will I have access to public healthcare? What is it like?

 We asked expats in Geneva if they have access to public healthcare in Geneva.
 And, if they do have access, what is it like.
 They wrote...

 "Yes, as a foreigner living in Geneva, you will have access to public healthcare.
 The public healthcare system in Switzerland is known for its high quality and is considered one of the best in the world.
 It is funded by taxes and is available to all residents, regardless of nationality.
 The system is divided into two parts: basic health insurance and supplementary insurance.
 Basic health insurance covers most medical costs, including doctor visits, hospital stays, and prescription drugs.
-Supplementary insurance covers additional costs such as dental care, alternative medicine, and home nursing," said another expat in Geneva, Switzerland.
+Supplementary insurance covers additional costs such as dental care, alternative medicine, and home nursing," remarked another expat who made the move to Geneva, Switzerland.

 Other Questions: